 - HIV is spread through unprotected sex and sharing needles.

 - There is no cure for HIV, but it can be treated.

 In the past HIV/AIDS was considered to be a deadly disease.
-Medical research has helped doctors understand HIV and improve available treatments.
+Medical research has helped health care providers understand HIV and improve available treatments.
 HIV/AIDS can now be treated with medicines, although chronic infections are still a serious problem.
-Read on to learn more about the ways HIV is spread, how it is diagnosed, how it is treated, but more importantly, how you can protect yourself from getting infected with HIV.

 What are HIV and AIDS?